Professor:

 During the first part of the course, we will

-examine different parallel and distributed programming paradigms and
+examine different parallel and distributed programming paradigms.

 During the second part of the course, students will propose and carry